pantzed/10k-binary-to-canvas/README.md

 # 10k-binary-to-canvas
 Display 10k random bytes of data on an html5 canvas

-* random-gen.sh writes 10k bits of data to a text file and initializes an express server.
+* random-gen.sh writes 10k bytes of data to a text file and initializes an express server.

 * The express server listens on port 8000 and serves the index.html page with a canvas element.